arunthacharuthodi/tag-mixer/README.md

 # tagmixer app

-A new Flutter project.
+A tag mixer application for instagram post.
+Especially for meme pages.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a flutter project uses flutter 2.0.1
+All the files are not uploaded.
+Only files with high priority are Upload.

+## for someone new!!!

 A few resources to get you started if this is your first Flutter project: